-Explanation: When you upload the tntfs.zip file on a ZENworks Server and replicate it on all Primary and Satellite Servers, the bootcd_tntfs.iso file creation fails on RHEL devices.
-This is because the genisoimage RPM file is not installed on
+- Source: ZENworks; Preboot Services and Imaging. - Explanation: When you upload the tntfs.zip file on a ZENworks Server and replicate it on all Primary and Satellite Servers, the bootcd_tntfs.iso file creation fails on RHEL devices.
+This is because the genisoimage RPM file is not installed on RHEL Servers. - Action: Install the latest genisoimage RPM (genisoimage-1.1.9-11.el6.x86_64.rpm) file on RHEL Servers.

-RHEL Servers.

-Action: Install the latest genisoimage RPM (genisoimage-1.1.9-

-11.el6.x86_64.rpm) file on RHEL Servers.

-Operating System on UEFI devices loses mount points on image restoration volume.
+Operating System on UEFI devices loses mount points on image restoration

+Explanation: For volume junction points, the GUID of the volume is used to refer to the target volume.
 For UEFI devices, the GUID is changed to maintain the uniqueness of the partition.
 As a result, the references in the junction points will not work.